truongd8593/mfix/USER_GUIDE.md

 ### Geometry

 The Geometry pane allows the specification of the model geometry.
-This includes specifiying the domain extents (xmin, xmax, ymin, ymax, zmin, zmax) and 2D/3D selection.
+This includes specifying the domain extents (xmin, xmax, ymin, ymax, zmin, zmax) and 2D/3D selection.
 If there is complex geometry, the "Autosize" button can automatically set the extents to encompass the geometry.

-The geometry section provides tools for adding, applying filters, using automated wizards to create and copy geometry, remove, copy, and perform boolean opartions on the geometry.
+The geometry section provides tools for adding, applying filters, using automated wizards to create and copy geometry, remove, copy, and perform boolean operations on the geometry.
 All the geometry operations and visualizations are performed using the [Visualization Toolkit (VTK)](http://www.vtk.org/)'s methods and functions.